fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 ### Add Fluence Network to your wallet

-By default, your wallet does not include Fluence.
+By default, your wallet does not include the Fluence network and token configuration.
 This section will show you how to add Fluence Network to your wallet with Chainlist or manually in your wallet.

 #### Using Chainlist